Betts, with another great grab, shows what Dodgers wanted

-ARLINGTON, Texas (AP) — Mookie Betts jumped high against the eight-foot wall in right field, landing on an advertisement with the word "Extreme."
+ARLINGTON, Texas (AP) — Mookie Betts jumped high against the 8-foot wall in right field, landing on an advertisement with the word "Extreme.

 His catch that robbed Marcell Ozuna to end the fifth inning with a runner on was extreme, just like the running, shoestring scoop the Dodgers star made a night earlier that started a double play and took an Atlanta run off the scoreboard.

+“I feel like I did something good for the team, even though I hadn’t done too much with the bat,” Betts said Sunday.

-Betts knew what he had accomplished.
-Head raised and bobbing back and forth, mouth open wide as he screamed and face flush with emotion, he held the ball at his midsection and he took a few gallops toward the plate before joyfully throwing the ball back in.
+He knew what he had accomplished.
+Head raised and bobbing back and forth, mouth open wide as he screamed and face flush with emotion, he held the ball at his midsection and took a few gallops toward the plate before joyfully throwing the ball back in.

 Walker Buehler stood near the mound, his right hand forming a triumphant fist, arm held high.